cwsauburn/NWM_ML/README.md

 This folder contains Diffrent Machine Learning scripts which were used to train the model and predict the streamflow for all the 30 day lead data.

-**NOTE**: Raw data can be obtained by contacting the authors of the paper, primary contact is szk0139@auburn.edu.
+**NOTE**:Due to large size of the Raw data, it  can be obtained on request by contacting the authors of the paper.
+Primary contact: szk0139@auburn.edu.